babelouest/ulfius/README.md

  * Structure of request parameters
  *
  * Contains request data
  * http_verb:                 http method (GET, POST, PUT, DELETE, etc.), use '*' to match all http methods
  * http_url:                  url used to call this callback function or full url to call when used in a ulfius_send_http_request
+ * check_server_certificate:  do not check server certificate and hostname if false (default true), used by ulfius_send_http_request
  * client_address:            IP address of the client
  * auth_basic_user:           basic authtication username
  * auth_basic_password:       basic authtication password
  * map_url:                   map containing the url variables, both from the route and the ?key=value variables
  * map_header:                map containing the header variables
  * map_cookie:                map containing the cookie variables
  * map_post_body:             map containing the post body variables (if available)
  * json_body:                 json_t * object containing the json body (if available)
  * json_error:                stack allocated json_error_t if json body was not parsed (if available)
  * json_has_error:            true if the json body was not parsed by jansson (if available)
  * binary_body:               pointer to raw body
  * binary_body_length:        length of raw body
  *
  */
 struct _u_request {
   char *               http_verb;
   char *               http_url;
+  int                  check_server_certificate;
   struct sockaddr *    client_address;
   char *               auth_basic_user;
   char *               auth_basic_password;